-If you have been a fan of Craft Passion Facebook’s page, perhaps you already know that I just bought a Bernina quilting sewing machine.
-This trapunto baby quilt blanket is the first project I did with this superb machine I have ever owned.
+If you have been a fan of Craft Passion’s Facebook page, perhaps you already know that I just bought a Bernina quilting sewing machine.
+This easy baby quilt blanket using the trapunto technique is the first project I did with this superb machine I have ever owned.

-Before decided on Bernina, I have been eyeing for a good quilting sewing machine with long arm space and durable for my kind of usage, where, I sew from thin to very thick fabric.
-My departed sewing machine might not heavy duty enough to go through my torture, it gave ways and died on me when I was just started with this baby blanket.
-I was disappointed and upset because I need to haul off at this early stage of my new interest.
+Prior to deciding on Bernina, I had been looking for a good quilting sewing machine with a long arm space that would be durable for my type of use, where I sew from thin to very thick fabric.
+My departed sewing machine may not have been tough enough to withstand my torment; it gave way and died on me just as I was getting started on this baby blanket.
+I was dissatisfied and upset because I needed to haul off at this early stage of my new hobby.

-With desperation, I went for a test drive on my friend’s Bernina and when she showed me the Stitch Regulator (BSR), I fell in love with this little gadget the moment I tried on freehand motion with it.
-Wow… that’s amazing, I never thought that freehand motion can be done so smoothly with so little practice.
+I went for a test drive on my friend’s Bernina out of desperation, and when she showed me the Stitch Regulator (BSR), I fell in love with this little gadget the moment I tried on freehand motion with it.
+Wow… that’s incredible; I never imagined freehand motion could be done so smoothly with so little practice.

-The stitch is so perfect that I can hardly archive it with my retired machine.
-Immediately, I called up our local Bernina and they sent up a B 550 QE to me 3 days later.
-I was so happy as I was able to continue with the baby blanket for my distant best friend who is expecting a baby boy 🙂 [If you are in Malaysia and would like to know more about Bernina, contact me for reference.]
+The stitch is so precise that I can’t even do it with my old machine.
+I immediately called our local Bernina, and they sent me a B 550 QE three days later.
+I was overjoyed because I was able to finish the baby blanket for my distant best friend who is expecting a baby boy:)

-If you are curious what’s so special about this baby quilt, I used trapunto technique to quilt this baby blanket.
-The trapunto makes the prints on the fabric “pop up” or inflated to make it looks more dimensional.
-The technique is quite easy but required more steps and works.
+If you are curious about what’s so special about this baby quilt, well… I quilted this baby blanket using the trapunto technique.
+The trapunto causes the prints on the fabric to “pop up” or be inflated, making them stand out more.
+The technique is simple, but it requires more steps and effort.

-Look at the sun that “float out” off the blanket at the photo below, that’s the effect trapunto quilting is giving.
-I wish I can show you the before and the work in progress photo, but stupid me, formatted my camera’s SD card before knowing that I haven’t transferred them to my computer.
-Hope that my descriptions are clear enough for you to understand, otherwise, I will make another detailed tutorial when I finished my kids’ blanket.
+Look at the sun “floating out” of the blanket in the photo below; that is the effect of trapunto quilting.
+I wish I could show you the before and after photos, but stupid me formatted my camera’s SD card before realizing I hadn’t transferred them to my computer.

 - Share with your sewing groups for a sew-along event.